-Safe harbour procedures have been notified and currently provide for circumstances in which certain transactions like Information Technology (IT)/Information Technology Enabled Services (ITES) services, contract R&D services, manufacture of automobile components, and financial transactions in the nature of loans and guarantees are covered.
+Safe Harbor procedures have been notified and currently provide for circumstances in which certain transactions like Information Technology (IT)/Information Technology Enabled Services (ITES) services, contract R&D services, provision of corporate guarantee, manufacture of automobile components, and financial transactions in the nature of loans and guarantees are covered.
 If these are opted for, the Indian tax authorities, subject to the fulfillment of certain conditions, would automatically accept whereby the transfer prices declared (in line with the provisions).

-The safe harbor rules were recently amended to include an additional category of intragroup transactions viz receipt of low value added intra group services.
-Further, the amended rules have revised the thresholds for eligible international transactions and also amended the acceptable safe harbor price in certain cases.
-Finance Act 2020 has extended the benefit of APA and safe harbour coverage to attribution of profits to PE of non-residents in India, i.e., taxpayers who formally concede a business connection or PE in India can opt for safe harbour rules or apply for APA in order to obtain certainty on profit attribution to PE in India.
+The Safe harbor rules were recently amended to include an additional category of intragroup transactions viz receipt of low value added intra-group services.
+Furthermore, the amended rules have revised the thresholds for eligible international transactions and also amended the acceptable Safe Harbor price in certain cases.
+Finance Act 2020 has extended the benefit of APA and safe Harbor coverage to attribution of profits to PE of non-residents in India, i.e., taxpayers who formally concede a business connection or PE in India can opt for safe Harbor rules or apply for APA in order to obtain certainty on profit attribution to PE in India.